Otto Antoine: The Painter of Berlin

 In 1942, his home and studio, where he had lived for forty years, was bombed, so he and his wife went to live in Silesia.
 Many of his works were destroyed then, or lost later.
 They settled in a small village on Lake Constance in 1944, where he continued to paint, and he died there in 1951, aged eighty-five.
 His remains were taken to Berlin and interred at the Friedhof Wilmersdorf.
 Even now, there is no complete list of his surviving works, or where they are located.

+Antoine’s grandson, Fred Albright, described the most dangerous time of his grandfather’s life.
+According to Albright, Antoine resented Hitler’s censorship of “avant-garde” art and forced membership into the state controlled Reich Culture Chamber.
+Antoine protested by painting Hitler as the devil.
+Somehow word of the paintings were leaked outside of Antoine’s friend group and he was visited by nazi investigators.
+Albright said his grandfather denied painting the works, but was “beat up” and some personal art destroyed.
+After the war, Antoine admitted to Albright that he painted Hitler as the devil.